-This Divisional report gives annual statistical summaries of TEVET examinations which comprises three sessions: April-May, July - August and November-December.
-It also includes Secondary Schools Vocational Education Training (SSVET) that were conducted in September - October, 2016 which are also tabulated in this report for the second pilot cohort.
+This divisional report gives annual statistical description of TEVET examinations which comprises of three sessions: April-May, July - August and November-December.
+It also includes Secondary Schools Vocational Education Training (SSVET) that were conducted in September - October, 2016 which are also tabulated in this report.